 • Allow students to choose from text, video, or visual formats for essays or personal stories

-• Don’t require expensive portfolio materials or professional formatting
+• Do not require expensive portfolio materials or professional formatting

 • Accept documents in multiple formats (PDF, Word, images)